 Red symbolizes the brotherhood enjoyed by the people of Uganda and the bond they share with countries in Africa and the world as a whole.

 A grey crane adorns the centre of the Uganda flag.
 It symbolizes the peaceful and gentle nature of the people of Uganda.
 It was first used as the military badge for the country’s army during the British rule.
 The crown stands on one leg with the other feet lifted as it faces the pole.
 The raised leg symbolizes that Uganda is not a stagnating nation but a state that is moving forward.

-The similarity to other flags
+The similarity of Ugandan flag other countries flags

 The Uganda flag has been argued to resemble the German flag since they share the three predominant colours of yellow, black and red with the crane in a white disc at the centre separating them.
 Angola and Belgium are two other countries whose national flag have yellow, black and red colours similar to Uganda.
 It is said that the Ugandan flag is unique since it is the only flag with a total of five colours in the whole world.
 The flag is made up of yellow, grey, white, red and black.
 This is one of the reasons why the flag is one of the most adored.

 Despite positive strides made by the administration of President Yoweri Museveni, an insurgent known as Lord Resistance Army has continued to terrorize the northern part of the country, by abducting children and turning them into soldiers.
 The country is also struggling with the aids epidemic and high level of poverty and anger.

 Standard of the Governor of Uganda (1914 – March 1962)

 National Uganda flag (March – October 9, 1962)

 Awesome Designs and Variations of Ugandan Flag

 Ugandan National Anthem